 Listing the names of the employees of the Federal Ministry in the distribution of tasks has the sole purpose of helping the public find what they are looking for in the Ministry’s offices.
 Using their names for advertising purposes is not permitted.

-The subordinate agencies of the Ministry of Social Affairs include:
+The subordinate agencies of the Ministry of Social Affairs include the Sozialministeriumservice with its nine provincial offices.

 The Federal Ministry is responsible for the supervision of the social insurance institutions.